dex4er/js-smtp-server-as-promised/README.md

 #### close

-Stop the server from accepting new connections:

 ```js
 const promise = server.close()
 ```

+Stop the server from accepting new connections.

 _Example_